- Developers

 We don’t recommend you repeat the use cases and user stories in the SDD.
 Refer to the requirements document but only provide a brief summary of it here.

-Talk about the target audience of your SDD.
+Talk about your SDD’s target audience.
 Explain the version-control and distribution mechanisms.

 2. Software design considerations including metrics and the user interface design